ietf-wg-nmop/Logistic/IAB Workshop.md

 # Out of scope topics

-A workshop dedicated to management techniques related to encrypted networks have already been held [RFC9490]; these topics are therefore out of scope for this workshop.
+A workshop dedicated to management techniques related to encrypted networks have already been held [RFC9490]; such topic is therefore out of scope for this workshop.

 # Outreach and Timeline